WillowHayward/lifesuite/journal-cli/DESIGN.md

  - parent - the id of the parent tag, or the id journal if there is no parent tag
  - name - the full name of the tag, including the signifier (`+`/`@`/`%`) and all parent tags (joined by `.`)
  - type - tag, entity, or context
- - constraints - the constraints associated with this tag (see 2.3.2 for more information about constraints)
+ - rules - the rules associated with this tag (see 2.3.2 for more information about rules)
  - mods - an array of mod ids that have been applied to the tag

 ### 2.3.1 - Values